Neck Nerve Pain Specialists Eugene

 About Neck Nerve Pain

-Cervical radiculopathy is a pinched nerve in the neck causing arm pain, tingling, or numbness.
-Physical therapy addresses the underlying cause with neural mobilization, cervical traction, and progressive strengthening; most cases resolve without surgery.
+Cervical radiculopathy is a pinched nerve in the neck that causes arm pain, tingling, or numbness.
+Physical therapy reduces nerve irritation with mobility, traction, and strength work, and most cases improve without surgery.

 Expected Recovery Window